Roman ruins in Zadar

 The first answer is always time.
 If you want to reach a destination quicker, then the motorway system is the best planning option.

-The other benefit is for the driver, not having to constantly change speed for the many villages you can pass through.
+The other benefit is that the driver does not have to constantly change speed for the many villages you can pass through.

 3. Croatia Road Tolls